jakkaj/ravenswood/README.md

 ### Other Technologies

 This same approach can work with other technologies such as [Spark Streaming](https://spark.apache.org/streaming/) or [Kafka Streams](https://kafka.apache.org/documentation/streams/).
 Indeed it could work with non-streaming related systems include web endpoints etc.

+The same tech and approaches (scripts, Helm, Istio, Kubernetes etc.) could even be applied when Apache Storm is entirely removed from the equation - instead perhaps opting for PaaS based Spark Streaming in [Azure HDInsight](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-streaming-overview) or even something as cool as [Databricks](https://azure.microsoft.com/en-au/services/databricks/).

+In this regard, this repo can be used for ideas, nuggets and suggestions on how to go about building a scalable and adaptable - and above all DevOps focused stream processing platform.
+A scalable and HA/DR Zookeeper + Nimubs + Storm Supervisor system is complex and this example solves this well - it can most certainly be used as a starting point for other similar systems.

 ### Managed Kubernetes
 The Kubernetes clusters themselves are created with a managed service called the Azure Kubernetes Service or AKS.
 AKS is a system which creates and manages a vanilla version of Kubernetes for the customer – underlying VMs are automatically patched by Azure and system maintenance is automated.
 The customer only needs to worry about their own software running within the cluster inside the Docker containers.